nedsantiago/science-symposium/README.md

 keep in mind the download size and that larger models need more resources (usually limited by the GPU and RAM) to run.

-Here is a list of models as seen on the Ollama's Github page as of 2nd December2024.
+Here is a list of models as seen on Ollama's Github page as of 2nd December2024.
 | Model              | Parameters | Size  | Download & Run Command           |
 | ------------------ | ---------- | ----- | -------------------------------- |